 them with 4 x 5w = 20w GU10 reflector 340 lumens warm white led lamps.

-If you use them for 3 hours a day then depending what tariff you are on it may cost £32.00p a year yet if you replace them led lamps then the cost will be £3.20p a year.
-4 of the led lamps quoted above will cost £12-£16 that means after the first year you would be £13 better off then £29 a year after that.
+If you use them for 3 hours a day then depending what tariff you are on it may cost £32.00p a year yet if you replace them with the equivilent led lamps then the cost will be £3.20p a year.
+4 of the led lamps quoted above will cost £9-£12 that means after the first year you would be £20 better off then £29 a year after that.

 If you know what tariff you are on then check your running costs at UK Power Electricity Running Cost Calculator

-- When switched on it is instant light.
+- When switched on the light output is instant.